artcore-c/AI-Voice-Clone-with-Qwen3-TTS/README.md

 This repository focuses specifically on **voice cloning workflows for creators**, even though Qwen3-TTS also supports preset voices and text-designed speakers.

+> This project builds on our prior work with [AI-Voice-Clone-with-Coqui-XTTS-v2](https://github.com/artcore-c/AI-Voice-Clone-with-Coqui-XTTS-v2/) and Colab-based voice cloning notebooks.

 ---
 ## How It Works